Booking Terms & Conditions

 Depending on the reason for cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your insurance policy.
 Claims must be made directly to the insurance company concerned.
 Where any cancellation reduces the number of full paying party members below the number on which the price, or any concessions agreed for your booking were based, we will recalculate these items and re-invoice you accordingly.
 Any such additional costs are not cancellation charges.

-Note: Certain arrangements may not be amended after they have been confirmed and any alteration or cancellation could incur a cancellation charge of up to 100% of that part of the arrangements in addition to the charge above.
+Please note certain arrangements may not be amended after they have been confirmed and any alteration or cancellation could incur a cancellation charge of up to 100% of that part of the arrangements in addition to the charge above.

-Cancellation by you due to Force Majeure
+Cancellation by You due to Unavoidable & Extraordinary Circumstances:

-9. Changes and Cancellations by us
+9. Changes and Cancellations by Us

 We start planning the holidays we offer many months in advance and occasionally, we have to correct errors and/or make changes to the information contained in our brochures, our website and other details, both before and after bookings have been confirmed, and also cancel confirmed bookings (which would for the avoidance of doubt expressly include any variations or extensions booked by you and which are part of the package and your confirmed booking).
 Whilst we always endeavour to avoid changes and cancellations, we must reserve the right to do so.

-Significant changes by us: A significant change is any change which, taking account of the information you have given us at the time of booking or which we can reasonably be expected to know as a tour operator, we could reasonably expect to have a significant effect on your confirmed holiday.
+Significant Changes by Us: A significant change is any change which, taking account of the information you have given us at the time of booking or which we can reasonably be expected to know as a tour operator, we could reasonably expect to have a significant effect on your confirmed holiday.
 Occasionally, we have to make a "significant change" before departure such as a change of accommodation to that of a lower official classification or standard for the whole or a major part of the time you are away, a change of accommodation area for the whole or a major part of the time you are away, a change of outward departure time or overall length of time you are away of twelve or more hours, a change of UK departure point to one which is significantly more inconvenient for you or a significant change of itinerary missing out one or more major destination substantially or altogether.

 If we have to make a significant change or cancel, we will tell you as soon as possible and if there is time to do so before departure, we will offer you the choice of the following options:

-- accepting the changed arrangements; or
+a. (for significant changes) accepting the changed arrangements;

-- cancelling or accepting the cancellation in which case you will receive a full refund of all monies you have paid to us (including, where appropriate, the price paid for any holiday extensions or additional service purchased from us and included in your package).
+c. cancelling or accepting the cancellation in which case you will receive a full refund of all monies you have paid to us (including, where appropriate, the price paid for any holiday extensions or additional service purchased from us and included in your package).

 In any of the circumstances referred to above we will not be liable for the cost of any service (such as, but not limited to, flights, hotels and connecting rail travel) which is purchased in connection with any holiday but which is not booked through us, or for any related expenses such as cancellation charges or amendment fees for any service which cannot be used or has to be cancelled or amended as a result of our having to cancel or make a significant change to any holiday.

-You are responsible for making yourself aware of UK Government Foreign & Commonwealth Office advice and warnings in regard to the safety of the countries and areas in which you will be travelling to and to make your own decisions accordingly.
+You are responsible for making yourself aware of UK Government Foreign, Commonwealth & Development Office advice and warnings in regard to the safety of the countries and areas in which you will be travelling to and to make your own decisions accordingly.
 Global and political situations do change.
-Your safety is our first consideration and if the UK Government Foreign & Commonwealth Office advises against travel to a certain country, we will act on this advice.
+Your safety is our first consideration and if the UK Government Foreign, Commonwealth & Development Office advises against travel to a certain country, we will act on this advice.

-12. Our liability to you
+12. Our Liability to You

 (2) We will not be responsible for any injury, illness, death, loss (including loss of possessions and loss of enjoyment), damage, expense, cost or other sum or claim of any description whatsoever which results from any of the following:

-- the act(s) and/or omission(s) of the person(s) affected or
+a. the act(s) and/or omission(s) of the person(s) affected or

 third party not connected with the provision of your holiday and

 (3) Please note we cannot accept responsibility for any services which do not form part of our contract.
 This includes, for example, any additional services or facilities which your hotel or any other supplier agrees to provide for you where the services or facilities are not advertised in our brochure or on our website and we have not agreed to arrange them as part of our contract and any excursion you purchase during your holiday.
-Please also see clause 18 "Excursions, Activities and Brochure/Website Information".
+Please also see clause 19 "Excursions, Activities and Brochure/Website Information".